caameron/CS586-GradProject/README.md

 10. What is the number of players from each college [Query](https://github.com/caameron/CS586-GradProject/blob/master/Queries/10.sql) [Result](https://github.com/caameron/CS586-GradProject/blob/master/Query_Results/Result10.csv) <br />
-   *Original Question: What is the number of players from each state?*
+   *Original Question: What is the number of players from each state?* <br />
    *Question was changed to college because the state data for each player was not obtained*
 11. What team has the most amount of assists?
    [Query](https://github.com/caameron/CS586-GradProject/blob/master/Queries/11.sql)